Theresa May's Aides Insist She Actually Is Meeting Real People On The Campaign Trail

-Theresa May’s Aides Insist She’s Not Just Meeting Tory Activists On The Campaign Trail
+People Are Getting Fed Up With Theresa May’s Campaign Being So Stage-Managed

-The latest concerns about stage management were raised after a tightly-controlled trip to Cornwall.
+The latest concerns about stage-management were raised after a tightly controlled trip to Cornwall.

 Theresa May says she will “get out there” during the election campaign, meeting voters on the doorstep and listening to their concerns first-hand.